23 May What Not to Do During an Intervention

 2. Don’t improvise what you will say.

 Each participant in a successful intervention follows a script.
-The more each speaker writes out and rehearses their remarks, the greater impact it will have.
-Going off script can lead to unintended consequences when speakers get caught up in the heat of the moment.
+The more each speaker writes out and rehearses their remarks, the greater impact it will have. pgslot Going off script can lead to unintended consequences when speakers get caught up in the heat of the moment.
 Allowing tension into the meeting can undo the hours of methodical planning that have gone into the intervention.

 3. Don’t hold the intervention when the addict is already under the influence.

 Because of the way drugs and alcohol short-circuit rational judgment and cloud the decision-making process, you’ll want to wait to hold your intervention until the subject of the meeting is sober.
 They’ll be able to process what everyone is telling them and be more likely to respond positively.
 It’s a good idea to host your intervention early in the day.
-You could also hold the meeting directly after the addict has experienced a wake-up call such as an arrest, when the consequences of their actions are probably looming large in their mind.
+You could also hold the meeting directly after the addict has experienced a wake-up call such as an arrest when the consequences of their actions are looming in their mind.

 4. Don’t invite anyone who is overly emotional.